salesh/grocerystore/README.md

 `await db.collection('locations').createIndex({ left: 1, right:1 });`

 For the sake of testing, every user has the same hashed password. <br/>
-This simple password will be shared through `onesecret` in email - in order to respect the security perspective.
+This simple password will be shared through `onesecret` in an email - in order to respect the security perspective. <br/>

-Migration will be handled automatically.
+Migration will be handled automatically. <br/>
-For dummy data please check `20230828083340-dummy-data.js`
+For dummy data please check `20230828083340-dummy-data.js` <br/>

+For the production environment, appropriate clusterization can be implemented https://nodejs.org/api/cluster.html <br/>

+## Scalability

+To improve scalability we can create application instances for either office and their descendants or we can create each application instance per office/store - the appropriate API gateway would handle traffic. <br/>
+Auto-scaling would help further to improve handling traffic. <br/>

 ## Installation